About me

 Stage 3: Use this insight to start moving towards a richer, more pleasurable life.

-- An initial six-session module.
+- I often start with an initial six-session module.
 Towards the end of the module you can choose a further module, or ‘open-ended therapy’, depending on what we feel would work best.

 For more about how I work, take a look at the 'Any further information' section.